rioos2/www.megam.io/index.md

       cta: Read more
       url: '/getting_started/system_requirements'
     - title: High Availability
-      excerpt: In this section you'll find information on system requirements to install Rio/OS.
+      excerpt: In this section you'll find information on self healing, disaster recovery using Rio/OS.
 This section is relevant for administrators.
 If you are a first time user then you must read the Getting Started section first.
       cta: Read more
       url: '/high_availability'
     - title: Command Center